gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ## Save the `SpatialData` object

 For this tutorial, we use a generated dataset.
-The command below will generate it and save it on-disk (you can change the path `tuto.zarr` to save it somewhere else).
-See [here](`../../cli/#sopa-read`) for details to use your own technology.
+The command below will generate and save it on disk (you can change the path `tuto.zarr` to save it somewhere else).
+See [here](`../../cli/#sopa-read`) for details on how to use your own technology.

 ```sh
 # this generates a 'tuto.zarr' directory